Literature DB >> 32420495

 Cyanobacteria Synechocystis PCC 6803-13.74-10.17

-Comparison of Gibbs energies of growth calculated using the Battley eclass="Chemical">quatioclass="Chemical">n, ΔG⁰ (bio), aclass="Chemical">nd the Roels eclass="Chemical">n class="Chemical">quation, ΔG⁰ (bio).
+Comparison of Gibbs energies of growth calculated using the Battley equation, ΔG⁰ (bio), and the Roels equation, ΔG⁰ (bio).
 Relative deviation was calculated using the equation [ΔG⁰ (bio)- ΔG⁰ (bio)]/ΔG⁰ (bio).
 Gibbs energies of growth calculated using the Battley, ΔrG⁰Battley, and Roels methods, ΔrG⁰Roels.
 The influence of uncertainties in thermodynamic properties, discussed in Section 2.4, can be seen in Table 6.
 The last column in Table 6 contains numbers from uncertainty combinations that are the most unfavorable for the conclusions of this research.
 Gibbs energies of viruses were set to the least negative, while those of host cells were set to the most negative values allowed by the uncertainties.
 Even these data support the conclusions: the Gibbs energies of viruses that exit their host cell by lysis have a Gibbs energy of growth much more negative than their host cell.

 Table 6